Learn with experts in the field how to help your clients prevent, recognize, and heal the effects of birth trauma.

 Day one starts with three presentations by PATTCh board members and experts in the field, 9:00am – 12:00pm.

-Day two continues with two more board member presentations, followed by a Q & A period with presenters from both days.
+Day two continues with two more expert presentations, followed by a Q & A period with presenters from both days.
 9:00am – 12:00pm.

 Suzanne Swanson, PhD

 Trauma or distress in the perinatal period can have an impact on witnesses as well as on the birthing parent.
 What the witness (whether present or at a distance) experiences as trauma may or may not match what the parent or other professionals experience.
 This session will introduce perinatal secondary/vicarious trauma and compassion fatigue.
 You will learn how to identify vulnerabilities to trauma, how to care for yourself as a birth professional, and how to apply the principles of trauma stewardship.